Androgen replacement therapy: Diabetes

-Women
+Other studies have not shown a benefit in diabetes prevention or better diabetes control with testosterone therapy.
+One study showed testosterone therapy in older men with low testosterone not changing sugar levels or hemoglobin A1c (used as a marker of diabetes control, or for the diagnosis of diabetes) compared to placebo.
+In another trial from 2024, testosterone therapy for men with hypogonadism and prediabetes did not prevent the progression of prediabetes to diabetes and it did not improve diabetes control compared to placebo.

+Females

 Androgen replacement is used in postmenopausal women: the indications are to increase sexual desire; and to prevent or treat osteoporosis.
 Other symptoms of androgen deficiency are similar in both sexes, such as muscle loss and physical fatigue.
 The androgens used for androgen replacement in women include testosterone (and esters), prasterone (dehydroepiandrosterone; DHEA) (and the ester prasterone enanthate), methyltestosterone, nandrolone decanoate, and tibolone, among others.

 Adverse effects

 The Food and Drug Administration (FDA) stated in 2015 that neither the benefits nor the safety of testosterone have been established for low testosterone levels due to aging.
 The FDA has required that testosterone labels include warning information about the possibility of an increased risk of heart attacks and stroke.

+In February 2025, the FDA removed the black box warning on prescription testosterone products regarding increased risk of adverse cardiovascular outcomes, following the results of the TRAVERSE trial which demonstrated no increased risk compared to placebo in men with hypogonadism.
+The FDA now requires labeling to include TRAVERSE trial data, and continues to monitor other potential risks such as increased blood pressure.

 Heart disease

 On January 31, 2014, reports of strokes, heart attacks, and deaths in men taking testosterone-replacement led the FDA to announce that it would be investigating this issue.
 The FDA's action followed three peer-reviewed studies of increased cardiovascular events and deaths.
 Due to an increased rate of adverse cardiovascular events compared to a placebo group, a randomized trial stopped early.
 Also, in November 2013, a study reported an increase in deaths and heart attacks in older men.
-Even after a correction was published, the "Androgen Study Group", a group with many members who have relationships with drug companies in the testosterone market, requested JAMA to retract the article as misleading due to substantial residual errors.
 Concerns have been raised that testosterone was being widely marketed without the benefit of data on efficacy and safety from large randomized controlled trials.
 As a result of the "potential for adverse cardiovascular outcomes", the FDA announced, in September 2014, a review of the appropriateness and safety of testosterone replacement therapy.
-However, when given to men with hypogonadism in the short- and medium-term, testosterone replacement therapy does not increase the risk of cardiovascular events (including strokes and heart attacks and other heart diseases).
+However, when given to men with hypogonadism in the short- and medium-term (over a median of 33 months in the TRAVERSE trial), testosterone replacement therapy does not increase the risk of cardiovascular events (including strokes and heart attacks).
 The long-term safety of the therapy is not known yet.